avinashs15/gitHub/README.md

 Test Flow
-  Login with a valid github user create an empty repositiry and add read m.md verify that the repository is created
+  Login with a valid github user

+  create an empty repositiry and add readme.md

+  verify that the repository is created

   Delete the repository

-  verify if the repository is deleted log out
+  verify if the repository is deleted

+  log out

 Prerequisite (NPM, Nodejs and chrome is installed)